cnoe-io/plugin-terraform/README.md

   system: system1
 ```

 Update your Entity page.

-For example:
+For example if you have want to have a Terraform link in the top toolbar to expand to a new page:
 ```typescript
 // in packages/app/src/components/catalog/EntityPage.tsx
 import { isTerraformAvailable, TerraformPluginPage } from '@cnoe-io/plugin-terraform';